 - Laser-Guided Karma: The game master is encouraged to employ this trope subtly: player characters who behave selfishly or foolishly should be made to rue their actions.

 - The power of the Amberites' blood curse is a more specific example: the subject cursed suffers potentially lethal levels of bad luck for a very long time.
 However, so does the character who placed the curse.

 - Magitek: Played with.
 Each universe has its own rules of physics and of metaphysics: some Shadows are both high-tech and high-magic.
-Unfortunately, the more elaborate a magical or technological object is, the more strongly it relies on the 'rules' of the reality where it was designed.
+Unfortunately, the more elaborate a magical or technological object is, the more strongly it relies on the rules of the reality in which it was designed.
 Magitek objects, since they're reliant on both, tend to be devastating on their home turf, and useless anywhere else.

 - Monty Haul: Played with.
 Any character who opts to become the beloved billionaire warlord of an entire solar system can do so, but what is so easily gained can just as readily be lost to enemy action.

 - Multiple-Choice Past: The major characters from the Chronicles are presented with three or four stat blocks.
 This effectively prevents even a player who's read the rulebooks from knowing that NPC's true abilities or motivations.